Getting Better at Loop Knots

 The Perfection Loop Knot

-This knot is all about precision.
-Form a loop about three inches from the line’s end.
-Create a smaller loop in front of the first.
-Pass the end between the two loops.
-Pull the smaller loop through the now twisted first loop.
-Tighten by pulling on the standing line and the small loop.
-It’s a straightforward process resulting in a perfect circular loop.
+Frustrated by crooked loops that kinked my leader presentation, I switched to the Perfection Loop for all my fly fishing leader connections using this exact sequence: form a loop about three inches from the line’s end, create a smaller loop in front of the first, pass the end between the two loops, then pull the smaller loop through the twisted first loop.
+Tighten by pulling on the standing line and the small loop together.
+The result is a perfectly aligned circular loop that tracks straight through the guides.

 Utilizing the Bowline Knot

-The Bowline is incredibly useful in sailing and climbing.
-It creates a reliable loop at the end of the rope that won’t slip.
-Form a small loop about the width of a hand, with the working end of the rope on top of the standing part.
-Bring the end through the loop, around the standing part, and then back through the loop.
-Tighten it by pulling on both the end and the loop.
-The result is a loop that bears weight and unties easily.
+The Bowline creates a reliable loop at the end of a rope that won’t slip under load.
+Form a small loop about the width of a hand with the working end on top of the standing part.
+Bring the end up through the loop, around the standing part, then back down through the loop.
+Tighten by pulling on both the working end and the loop together.
+This new approach to fixed loops evolved among sailors centuries ago and eventually became the standard knot that sailors, climbers, and rescue professionals rely on today.

 Creating the Dropper Loop Knot

-The Dropper Loop is perfect for anglers looking to add extra hooks or lures along their line.
-Take the area of the line where you want the loop to form, and make a loop.
-Wrap the line around itself about six times.
-Then, take the center of the original loop and pass it through the middle of your wraps.
-Hold the ends firm as you pull the loop through, tightening your wraps.
-Trim any excess line to finish.
+Take the area of the line where you want the loop, form a loop, and wrap the line around itself about six times.
+Take the center of the original loop and pass it through the middle of your wraps.
+Hold both ends firm as you pull the loop through and tighten.
+Trim any excess.
+I’m apparently someone who uses dropper loops for multi-hook surf rigs targeting multiple species at once — top hook for whiting, bottom hook for pompano — and it works for me where single-hook rigs never seem to produce as consistently.

 Applications of Loop Knots